California fires: 3 people burned in new blaze

 Firefighters are battling six wildfires across various counties in Southern California.

 Thomas Fire: The largest of the six blazes started Monday in Ventura County, and has scorched 115,000 acres.
-It's only 5% contained, and has destroyed at least 73 residential.
+It's only 5% contained, and has destroyed at least 73 residences.

 Creek Fire: The second-largest fire is in neighboring Los Angeles County, and ignited a day later.
 It has burned 15,323 acres and is 20% contained.